Honey face mask? Get smooth skin and remove acne with lemon and honey

 How sweet it is, raw honey.
 Use it to sweeten a cup of tea, to glaze a ham, or to bake or enhance the nutty flavor of a pecan pie — honey is pretty versatile.
 Honey is also a natural humectant, which means it’s a great moisturizer, and it also has antibacterial properties that can help you spot-treat annoying zits and pimples.
+Thus we call it the honey face mask.

 The catch — if you can call it that — is that not all honey is created equal, and if you’re going to use it in masks to brighten your complexion or as a spot treatment for acne, you’ll probably have to shell out from $7 to $10 for some organic raw honey at your local gourmet or organic foods shop or at your local farmers market.